okansungur/drafts/read8.md

 Domain Driven Design is about seeing the big picture.Simpler communication, and more flexibility.DDD aproach is object oriented.
 DDD can be used  large software development and also small projects.

+Neither starting with the development of the UI, nor the persistence layer like the database design.
+Domain-driven development is based on domain.
+So having a domain model developed first should be the way.